medic/cht-tech-radar-contributors/Readme.md

 ### Maintaining content
 The items are written in Markdown (`.md`) format.

-Each file has a [front-matter](https://github.com/jxson/front-matter) header where the attributes of the item are listed:
+Each file has a meta header where the attributes of the item are listed:

 ```
 ---
 title:      "JavaScript"
 ring:       adopt
 quadrant:   languages-and-frameworks
+tags: [frontend, coding]
 ---

 Text goes here.
 You can use **markdown** here.